-The Chief of Police is ultimately responsible for the planning, directing, coordinating, controlling, and staffing of administrative and operational activities of the Department.
-He has within his authority the responsibility to, at his discretion, appoint, promote, demote, and terminate personnel within the Department; oversee all departmental fiscal activities; ensure the enforcement of all rules and regulations; serve as the official representative of the Department when required by protocol; and perform any other executive action that may directly or indirectly effect the Police Department.
+The Chief of Police is ultimately responsible for the planning, directing, coordinating, controlling, and staffing of administrative and operational activities of the department.
+He has within his authority the responsibility to, at his discretion, appoint, promote, demote, and terminate personnel within the department.
+The Chief oversees all departmental fiscal activities, ensures the enforcement of all rules and regulations, serves as the official representative of the department when required by protocol, and performs any other executive action that may directly or indirectly effect the Police Department.
 The Chief of Police reports to the County Administrator and to the Board of Commissioners all departmental activity as required.